mrAlakija/mrAlakija.github.io/_pages/portfolio.md

 Analysing the Super-bowl over the years to find out if viewership, TV ratings, and ad cost evolved over time.
 Who the most prolific musicians in terms of halftime show performances and how the game affects television viewership

 ---
-## Natural Language Processing and Data Mining
+## Natural Language Processing and Data Mining Projects

 ###  Word Frequency in Moby Dick